StarCitizenWiki/WikiDocker/README.md

 docker-compose up -d star-citizen.wiki_live
 ```

-Visit `http://172.16.0.3/mw-config/index.php`, start the installation and input the value of `$wgUpgradeKey` when asked.
+Visit `http://0.0.0.0:8080/mw-config/index.php`, start the installation and input the value of `$wgUpgradeKey` if asked.

 The `LocalSettings` file created in the installation step can be safely discarded.